Couples Therapy to Negotiate the End of Your Relationship? Absolutely!

 Thinking about trying couples therapy?

-Consider the usefulness and support a couples therapy can offer each of you.
-It can help you both work your way through the process in as collaborative a way as possible.
+Consider the usefulness and support couples therapy can offer each of you.

 This article was originally posted here.